 Another important point to consider is that unlike banks, most brokers are involved only in the task of providing a platform for transactions.
 This implies that they do not usually get involved in risky businesses, which was the case with Lehman Brokers and other banks in the 2008 financial crisis.

-What about the act of online trading in general?
+What about the act of buying Canadian stocks in general?
 Are you protected from hackers and other fraudulent online activities?
 Surely, we have seen movies where evil hackers break into accounts and steal money.
 What about viruses that wreak havoc and destroy everything, even steal personal information?

 Online brokers are well aware of these problems – more so than the average person.
 Hence, brokers spend huge amounts of money on online security because they know that just one case of online hacking is capable of completely destroying their reputation – in other words, the stakes are high.